bit-country/ambassador/README.md

 - We will bootstrap your bit country from our treasury.
 - Promote your bit country and NFTs.
-- We will secure a land for you in the official BC ambassador BC!
+- We will secure a land for you in the official ambassador bit country!
 You may get an NFT from us as well :-)

-# Status
+# Roles

 Candidate -> Ambassador -> Senior Ambassador -> Regional Head

 1. Everyone who applied will be a candidate.
 You can apply here https://bit.country/ambassador-program
 2. Our team will evaluate your progress and commitment to determine your status.

+Your role will be refelected in our official Discord channel.

 # Task Board